sumodgeorge/vuln-data-science/markdown/2024_insights/03_analysis.md

 time_series_metrics
 ```

-# Vendor/Product Analysis
+## Vendor/Product Analysis

-This section investigates vulnerabilities at the vendor and product levels:
+Analyzing vulnerabilities by vendor and product provides actionable insights for vendor risk management and prioritizing patches.
+Key metrics include:

-1. **Top Vendors by Vulnerabilities**: Ranks vendors with the most vulnerabilities, focusing on Critical and High severities.
+1. **Top Vendors by Vulnerabilities**: Identify vendors with the most vulnerabilities, focusing on high-severity issues.
-2. **Top Products by Vulnerabilities**: Visualizes vulnerabilities grouped by product, nested under their vendors.
+2. **Top Products by Vulnerabilities**: Drill down into specific products with the highest vulnerability counts.
-3. **Vulnerability Trends by Vendor**: Tracks monthly trends for top vendors across 2023 and 2024.
+3. **Vulnerability Trends by Vendor**: Explore how vulnerabilities evolve for major vendors over time.
-4. **Critical Vulnerability Spike Analysis**: Explores Critical vulnerabilities by vendor and product for peak months.
+4. **Critical Vulnerability Spike Analysis**: Detect peak months for critical vulnerabilities by vendor and product to focus remediation efforts.

 ```python